lynnagidza/alx-interview/README.md

 This project focuses on implementing a function `island_perimeter(grid)` that returns the perimeter of the island described in `grid`.

+### Prime Game

+This project focuses on implementing a function `isWinner(x, nums)` that determines who the winner of each game is.

 ## Usage

 To use any project in this repository, follow the instructions provided in each respective directory.